 Recruiting and retaining qualified scientific, clinical, manufacturing and sales and marketing personnel is also critical to our success.
 The failure to recruit, or the loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
+Chris Heberlig, our Chief Financial Officer, departed the Company in March 2020 and while we commenced a search for a new Chief Financial Officer, we may experience difficulties or delays in identifying a qualified replacement.
+These or other changes in our senior management may be disruptive to our business, and, if we are unable to manage an orderly transition, our business may be adversely affected.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
-Failure to succeed in clinical trials may make it more challenging to recruit and retain qualified scientific personnel.
+Failure to succeed in clinical trials may make it more challenging to recruit and retain gualified scientific personnel.
 If we are not able to continue to attract and retain, on acceptable terms, the qualified personnel necessary for the continued development of our business, we may not be able to sustain our operations or growth.